lgbjimmy/cppBeginner/Section01 - Arrays and Strings/basic.md

 * [StringBuilder](https://github.com/lgbjimmy/cppBeginner/edit/section/Section01%20-%20Arrays%20and%20Strings/basic.md#stringbuilder)

 > __Note:__
-> These class are not included as a subset of C++ STL.
-I try to find the most similar class and make notes of these.
+> Since these class are Java Class, I try to find the most similar subset from C++ STL and make notes of these.
 __________